greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_segment_connect_timeout"></a>gp\_segment\_connect\_timeout

 Time that the Greenplum interconnect will try to connect to a segment instance over the network before timing out.
-Controls the network connection timeout between master and primary segments, and primary to mirror segment replication processes.
+Controls the network connection timeout between coordinator and primary segments, and primary to mirror segment replication processes.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|